ranjancse26/Stratis-SaleDeedRegistry/README.md

 ### Sale Deed Registry - Windows Form Desktop Solution

 The Desktop solution is designed for handling the property management and sale deed registration.
-The application is a light weight solution that interacts with the SaleDeedRegistry smart contract via the Contract Swagger API.
+The application is a lightweight solution that interacts with the SaleDeedRegistry smart contract via the Contract Swagger API.

 Below is the application main screen.

 ![alt text](
 https://raw.githubusercontent.com/ranjancse26/Stratis-SaleDeedRegistry/master/SaleDeedRegistry-Images/WinForm/MainForm.png "SaleDeedRegistry Main Screen")

-Below is the application settings that one needs to be aware off. **Please note - The Sender, Payee and the Contract address needs to be updated.**.
+Below is the application settings that one needs to be aware of. **Please note - The Sender, Payee and the Contract address needs to be updated.**.

 The Application Fee is nothing but the Sale Deed Registration fee, it's a configurable one.